f4exb/sdrangel/plugins/channeltx/modatv/readme.md

 <h3>A.7: Nuber of lines</h3>

 This controls the number of lines per full frame.
-Choice is between 625, 525 or 405 lines.
+Choice is between 640, 625, 525, 480, 405, 360, 343, 240, 180, 120, 90, 60 and 32 lines.

 <h3>A.8: Number of frames per second</h3>

 This controls the number of full frames per second.
-Choice is between 30, 25, 20 or 16 frames per second.
+Choice is between 30, 25, 20, 16, 12, 10, 8, 5, 2 and 1 frames per second.

+&#9758; Perception of continuous motion is said to be acceptable down to 16 FPS.
+Down to 8 FPS fluidity is still acceptable.
+The 5 to 1 FPS modes can be used when you want to transmit images with only few movements or where motion is not important such as fixed webcams.
+Low FPS will allow for more lines and therefore definition in the same bandwidth.

 <h3>A.9: TV Standard</h2>